Kyutech-Space-Robotics-Lab/.github/profile/README.md

 </p>
 </p>

 Welcome to the official GitHub organization for the Space Robotics Laboratory at the Kyushu Institute of Technology.
-Space Robotics Lab. aims to produce robotics technology that allows to lead new frontiers in future space exploration.
+Our lab aims to produce robotics technology that allows us to lead new frontiers in future space exploration.

 Space is a harsh and extreme environment that has a greater risk to humans, and thereby robotics technologies are necessary for space development.
-Space robotics and mechatronics can achieve more challenging missions, such as orbital service, lunar and planetary exploration, and space utilization, in addition to enhancement of a human activity.
+Space robotics and mechatronics can achieve more challenging missions, such as orbital service, lunar and planetary exploration, and space utilization, in addition to the enhancement of human activity.
 Such space robotics technologies will be able to apply to various ground applications in natural, extreme environments (defined as not artificial environments), such as disaster sites, active volcanoes, deep-sea, mountains, cliffs, or caves.

 This organization serves as the central hub for all source code, datasets, and project management related to our research.